mehulagg/gitlab/doc/user/snippets.md

   used to bootstrap a project and manage its dependencies.

-You can manage these via Git (because they're [versioned](#versioned-snippets) by a Git repository), through the [Snippets API](../api/snippets.md), or in the GitLab UI.
+You can manage these via Git (because they're [versioned](#versioned-snippets) by a Git repository), through the [Snippets API](../api/snippets.md), and in the GitLab UI.

 To add a new file to your snippet through the GitLab UI: